JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 The company had built heavily around .NET, which, while it has its merits, did not provide the type of experience that was best for this environment.

-You see, interactions with your 401k plan are not like your interactions with, say, Amazon.
+To understand why, you must first understand that interactions with your 401k plan are not like your interactions with, say, Amazon.
 On Amazon, you are probably going to a specific shopping page that you want to load very quickly.
 You're also probably not very likely to use more than a couple of pages of the website (possibly a search page, a few products, and the checkout).
-The pages are, on the whole, not necessarily related to each other.
+The pages are not necessarily related to each other.
 There's no reason to load them all up at once, in fact, there's plenty of reasons not to.

 However, your retirement website is very different.
 When you go to it you are not trying to load it as quickly as possible to make an impulsive purchase of some ETFs — you're probably doing your yearly check-in or enrolling for the first time.
 You'll probably check your balance, your contributions, the performance of your holdings, and maybe even download a few tax documents.

 We found that users were coming less often, while spending far more time on the website, using many parts of it — the perfect use-case for a single-page web application.
+Initial load time was a low priority while seamless transitions between pages were of great value.

-What did we do?
+So, what did we do?
 Did we rewrite the whole application?
 No.

 Existing applications' UI code was refactored, reorganized, and maybe even rewrapped with a framework like Angular.
 New applications were kept separate and had new code written with the new paradigm.